peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Exp(
         PeterO.Numbers.EContext ctx);

-Finds e (the base of natural logarithms) raised to the power of this object's value.
+ Finds e (the base of natural logarithms) raised to the power of this object's value.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter can't be null, as the exponential function's results are enerally not exact.</i>(Unlike in the General Decimal Arithmetic Specification, any rounding ode is allowed.).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i> This parameter can't be null, as the exponential function's results are generally not exact. </i> (Unlike in the General Decimal Arithmetic Specification, any rounding mode is allowed.).

 <b>Return Value:</b>